Edinburgh-Genome-Foundry/BandWagon/bandwagon/README.md

 # Code organization

-This document walks you trough the DNA Chisel code.
+This document walks you through the BandWagon code.
 Please request changes if anything is unclear.

 **Core classes**